 Missing teeth can not only cause embarrassment when you speak or smile.
 If left untreated, they can lead to other health issues including bone loss and difficulty eating.

-Because of their strength, durability, and lifelike results, dental implants are widely considered the optimal method for replacing missing teeth.
+Because of their strength, durability, and lifelike results, dental implants are widely considered the optimal method for replacing a tooth.

-The Stubbs Dental team in Bountiful, UT, agrees that dental implants are the best method of tooth replacement...
+The Stubbs Dental team in Bountiful, UT, agrees that these are the best method of tooth replacement...